pvanbuijtene/aws-adfs-credential-generator/README.md

 # AWS-ADFS-Credential-Generator
-Windows desktop application that manages an AWS Credential file populated with temporary credentials using ADFS Federated Identity.
+Windows desktop application that generate an AWS Credential file with temporary credentials for ADFS users.

+Hacked up on a Saturday night; not meant to be be pretty.
+However, It Works.